About me...

 Minnesota Center for Book Arts (Minneapolis, MN)

-To see more of my artist books, please visit Vamp & Tramp Booksellers (Birmingham, AL) or check out my work in these public collections:
+To see more of my artist books, please visit Vamp & Tramp Booksellers or check out my work in these public collections:

 • Brigham Young University